DARIAEngineering/dcaf_case_management/README.md

 ### Our structure
-We run two week sprints where we try to complete 2-3 small features.
-These sync up with [Code for DC meetups](https://www.meetup.com/code-for-dc/).
+We are a regular presence at [Code for DC meetups](https://www.meetup.com/code-for-dc/).
+This is a fantastic way to meet us and join the team!

-At any given time, we have a list of active features or pieces of features we're working on (marked `Active development`) in a [github milestone](https://github.com/colinxfleming/dcaf_case_management/milestones).
-We also have a list of major features on deck for a release.
-If you're looking for a place to dive in, check out the `Active development` milestone!
+At any given time, we have a list of active features or pieces of features we're working on (marked `Active development`) in a [github milestone](https://github.com/colinxfleming/dcaf_case_management/milestone/12).
+This is the best place to dive in and see what's currently on our roadmap!

 We also have a milestone for major features in a release. @colinxfleming breaks off pieces of these and puts them in the active development milestone, and closes them when they're implemented, confirmed working, and tested.